 How much is the credit?

-For tax year 2022, the credit returns to it's previous requirements.
-There is a limit of $3,000 for one qualifying person, or $6,000 for two or more qualifying persons.
-The credit is no longer refundable.
+For tax years 2022 and 2023 there is a limit of $3,000 for one qualifying person, or $6,000 for two or more qualifying persons.
+The credit is not refundable.

 Your credit amount is dependent on your income and can be between 20 and 35% ($600 - $1,050) of the expenses.
 The program will calculate the credit for you when you enter your eligible dependents and expenses.